jhyche80-jpg/IpTracker-/README.md

 - I added the title and made the Basic Html structure for the page
 - I added he input field and other static elements like the titles of each sections that be updated based on the search criteria.
 - I added a div that will display the full map and location for later use.
+2. I created a class called Location that will get feched by the Api and asign values to it.
+-  I also made another doccument that will help with a function and help me make a stategit
 ## Troubleshooting
     Ask: “What should happen right now?”
     Ask: “What’s actually happening?”